Customize Consent Preferences

 The AccessDx PGx Profile helps your healthcare provider identify the safest, most effective medications for you—and which ones to avoid.

-More than 75 percent of patients have genetic variations that can lead to adverse drug events and serious complications—are you one of them?
+99% of patients have genetic variations that may lead to adverse drug events and serious complications—are you one of them?¹

-According to the Food and Drug Administration, 2.1 million people experience adverse reactions to drugs every year.
-This is a growing health crisis, but many incidences could be avoided with the help of PGx testing.
+According to the Food and Drug Administration, adverse reactions to medications cause more than 2.2 million hospitalizations and 110,000 hospital-based deaths a year.
+This is a growing health crisis, but many incidences could be avoided with the help of PGx testing.²

 How can PGx testing benefit you?

-Pharmacogenomics, or PGx, can help your healthcare providers know what medications and dosages are most effective based on your unique genetics.
-With PGx, your doctor can:
+PGx testing can help your healthcare providers know what medications and dosages are most appropriate for you based on your unique genetics.
+With your PGx Profile results, your healthcare provider can:

 • Reduce costs and hassle of ruling out ineffective medications by trial and error

-• Decrease the risk of adverse drug events caused by drug-to-drug and drug-to-gene interactions
+• Decrease the risk of adverse reactions caused by drug-to-drug and drug-to-gene interactions

 • Obtain secure online access to your results so providers can easily use them to make more informed prescribing decisions

-All AccessDx Laboratory tests must be ordered by a registered clinician.
-If you feel you will benefit from a PGx test, talk to your doctor.
+All AccessDx Laboratory tests must be ordered by a healthcare provider.
+If you feel you will benefit from a PGx test, talk to your healthcare provider.